User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

-\paragraph{Continuous training} Because LLMs typically have a "knowledge cutoff" corresponding to when their training data was collected, users may have misconceptions about when this cutoff occurred for a given tool---or that a cutoff exists at all.
-This will have consequences for the reliability of LLM-based tools for answering questions about software libraries, which may evolve after the cutoff.
-We also imagine misconceptions around the model's use of user interactions to train in real-time.
-For example, users might expect that a tool "learns" from their coding habits or feedback to the model during a session in the absence of any such mechanism (as in \cite{Zamfirescu-Pereira2023WhyPrompts}).
+\paragraph{Continuous training} LLMs typically have a "knowledge cutoff" corresponding to when training data was collected.
+Users may have misconceptions about when this occurred for a given tool, or that a cutoff exists at all.
+This affects reliability for questions about software libraries that evolve after the cutoff.
+Users might also expect tools "learn" from their coding habits or feedback during a session when no such mechanism exists \cite{Zamfirescu-Pereira2023WhyPrompts}.

-\paragraph{Deterministic behavior} Although LLMs may behave deterministically in settings where random seeds can be fixed, many user-facing tools do not allow direct control of hyperparameters that would ensure this.
-Users may have misunderstand that functionally, many tools with LLM components will not always give the same response to the same prompts.
-Several studies reported this as a source of confusion and frustration: \citet{Feldman2024Non-ExpertFuture} reported that student programmers using a conversational interface to an LLM expected the responses to be "hard-coded".
-In a related study with the tool \cite{Nguyen2024HowOther}, students reported being "alarmed to find that resubmitting the same prompt could generate different programs". \citet{Lau2023FromCopilot} also expected that the unpredictability of LLMs could pose a challenge for learners.
+\paragraph{Deterministic behavior} Although LLMs may behave deterministically when random seeds are fixed, many user-facing tools don't allow control of such hyperparameters.
+Users may not understand that many LLM tools won't always give the same response to identical prompts.
+Several studies reported this as confusing and that LLM unpredictability could challenge learners \cite{Lau2023FromCopilot}.
+In a related study \cite{Nguyen2024HowOther}, students were "alarmed to find that resubmitting the same prompt could generate different programs."

-\paragraph{Model family.} Although we are primarily interested in misconceptions about LLM-based conversational assistants, we note that users could have a fundamental misconception about \textit{which} conversational interfaces use LLMs on the "back end" to produce responses.
-Users might encounter tools with interfaces that are visually indistinguishable from common LLM-based conversational tools, but that run a rule-based system instead.
+\paragraph{Model family} While we focus on LLM-based conversational assistants, we note that users could fundamentally misconceive \textit{which} conversational interfaces use LLMs to produce responses.
+Users might encounter tools with interfaces visually indistinguishable from LLM-based tools that actually run rule-based systems \cite{Brachman2025BuildingChat-bot, BrachmanFollowSystems, Do2024EvaluatingSystems}.